jo-pouradier/jo-pouradier/README.md

 ### Hi there 👋

 # 💫 About Me:
-I am a French student in IT, specializing in Software engineering et Big Data.<br>I love learning through projects of all kinds.
+I am a French student in IT, specializing in Software engineering and Big Data.<br>I love learning through projects of all kinds.

 ## 🌐 Socials: